jinlab-washu/Bio5488-Genomics/Assignments/A05/Assignment5.md

 ### Part 1: Data filtering
 You will need to use the functions above to complete `gene_expression.py` To filter the data, you will need to remove genes that provide little to no information about the amount of gene expression.
-Therefore, remove genes that have counts in all samples.
+Therefore, remove genes that have zero counts in all samples.
 To do so, create a new dictionary with genes that pass your filter. ** Do not alter the original data file!!! ** For each filtering step, you should save the newly filtered data in a new dictionary

 **Question 1:** How many genes are left after removing genes with zero expression in all samples?